River Adur: History

-A further extension to the navigable river was made in 1825, when seven promoters raised £5,250 and obtained an Act of Parliament to construct the Baybridge Canal, although in practice they widened the river channel and straightened out a few of the bends, rather than constructing a separate channel.
+A further extension to the navigable river was made in 1825, when seven promoters raised £5,250 and obtained an act of Parliament, the Baybridge Canal Act 1825 (6 Geo.
+4. c. clxiv), to construct the Baybridge Canal, although in practice they widened the river channel and straightened out a few of the bends, rather than constructing a separate channel.
 The canal ran from Bines Bridge to Baybridge at West Grinstead, and included two pound locks, each with a rise of 7 ft.
 Although the 1807 Act had not authorised the construction of any locks, at some point three flash locks were constructed, one on the eastern Adur at Betley Lock, just above the junction with the western Adur, and two on the western branch.

 The river was never a commercial success.
 Tolls in 1812 amounted to £523, but then declined fairly quickly, and were only £258 in 1839.
 The Brighton Railway arrived in the area in 1861, when a branch from Shoreham to Horsham was constructed, which was in direct competition to the river.
 The Adur trustees could no longer afford to repay their loans from 1865, while the Baybridge Canal was virtually unused from 1861, and officially closed on 1 September 1875.
 Some traffic continued to use the Adur, and in 1905 a tug with barges conveyed 12,989 tons of material from Shoreham to a cement works at Beeding.
 This trade continued until 1929.

 The lower reaches of the river, from its mouth to Old Shoreham Bridge, are managed by the Port of Shoreham Harbour Office.
 Above the bridge, the river is the responsibility of the Environment Agency.
 There is a Common Law right of navigation up to Shermanbury; small boats can reach there on the eastern branch, and can also reach the lower lock of the Baybridge Canal at Partridge Green on the western branch.
 Careful timing is required, as the river drains down to a narrow channel at low tide, and Beeding Bridge has extremely limited headroom on spring tides.